 How much is given

 Each dose of GARDASIL is 0.5mL.
-The entire amount, 0.5mL, of the vial or syringe should be injected.
+The entire amount, 0.5mL, of the vial or syringe should

 A complete course consists of three 0.5mL doses.